-- Administration (lawyers, surveyors etc) fees cost between £3,500 and £5,000 depending on the complications of the purchase.
+- Administration (lawyers, surveyors etc) fees cost between £3,500 and £5,000 depending on the complexities of the purchase.

 - Insurance for the land and/or buildings will set her back a few hundred pounds a year.
-The average annual expenditure on home buildings insurance is £190 a year.
+The average annual expenditure on landlord insurance is £217 a year.

 - Tenant and property management fees.
-Does she intend to manage the property herself or, will she pay a professional – who charge between 5% and 10% a year of the property’s value – to do it for her?
+Does she intend to manage the property herself or, will she pay a professional – who charge between 5% and 10% a year of the monthly rent – to do it for her?

 - Base rental return on a 45-or 50-week period (depending on the level of rental demand in her area.
 Are there tube or bus stations, or schools nearby?
-How far is Bethnal Green from the City for commuters?).
+How far is the flat from major cities for commuters?).

 Alice should also reduce the expected rate of rental return to account for periods when the flat is empty.

-- If the flat is empty, she will also have to cover local council tax for two weeks.
-This can vary widely through-out the country, so it’s important to thoroughly research the area where you’re buying.
+If the flat is empty, she will also have to cover local council tax.
+This can vary widely throughout the country, so it’s important to thoroughly research the area where you’re buying.

 Alice has also been swept up in the hype of spectacular buy-to-let returns.
 The real story is not nearly as rosy:

-- Capital growth is the term used to represent the increase in the property’s value from year-to-year.
+Capital growth is the term used to represent the increase in the property’s value from year-to-year.
 You may have heard success stories of capital growth of 30% or more.
 But across Britain, the average per year (over a good decade of ownership or more) is likely to be around 3%.
 Anything you get above that is just a lucky bonus.
 Especially in such an uncertain housing market thanks to Brexit (or a lack of – at time of writing, we’re still not sure what’s going to happen), house prices can go down as well as up.